 Our mouths contain bacteria that thrive in dental plaque, a whitish or yellowish biofilm.
 Plaque also contains saliva and food particles.
 Bacteria digest sugars, producing an acid that demineralizes tooth enamel, leading to the formation of cavities.

 Plaque forms naturally every day, which is why it’s so important to brush your teeth daily.

 Types of cavities

 Although this condition is more common in children, it also occurs in adults.

 - Recurring cavity: Usually forms around a filling

 - Root cavity: Forms on the exposed root of a tooth

 Treatment and prevention

 When a cavity is detected early, the dentist can use fluorinated agents and medical measures to remineralize the enamel.
-If the cavity has reached the dentin, the cavity must be filled.
+If the cavity has reached the dentin, it must be filled.
 If the pulp inside the tooth has been affected, a surgical approach is required, such as a root canal.